 Conclusion of the Project

-This Science projects for Class 8 will show how different substances change the boiling point of water.
+This Science project for Class 8 will show how different substances change the boiling point of water.
 You’ll learn how adding things like salt or sugar raises the boiling point, which is a key scientific principle!

 Baking Soda Volcano

 A homemade baking soda volcano is an exciting way to demonstrate a chemical reaction.
+It is one of the best science exhibition working models idea.

 Materials Needed: